 12:45 – 1:15 pm

-State of the Industry: Is Showbusiness still a Non-Correlated Asset?
+State of the Industry: Is Showbusiness Still Recession Resilient?

-What does a possible recession mean for the media and entertainment sector – a business that has historically endured financial downturns better than other industries?
+Half of US business economists are predicting a recession over the next year.
+So what would a 2020 recession mean for the media and entertainment sector – a business that has historically endured financial downturns better than other industries?
 Cord cutting, rising debt levels, soaring movie ticket prices – and other factors are making the stakes higher than ever.
+Hear a leading media and entertainment finance expert breakdown the economic trends and what it might mean for the industry.

 1:15 – 2:00 pm